Vyral/base-template/_posts/2018-07-12-should-you-use-the-equity-in-your-home-for-a-new-one.md

 ---
 layout: post
-title: Should You Use the Equity on Your Home for a New One?
+title: Should You Use the Equity in Your Home for a New One?
-date: 2018-07-12 16:22:05
+date: 2018-07-12 16:22:00
 tags:
   - Finance Advice
 excerpt: >-